 How structured is the daily itinerary during the trip?

 Most trips have planned activities throughout the experience.
-The exact length, timing, and order of these activities is typically flexible, but varies from trip to trip.
-Wilderness Inquiry staff leaders will take individual preferences under consideration, but activities will be chosen based on the best fit for the entire group.
+The exact length, timing, and order of these activities varies from trip to trip.
+Wilderness Inquiry staff will take individual preferences under consideration, but activities will be chosen based on the best fit for the entire group.
 Sitting out of a particular activity is always an option.
 Participants can choose to use their spare time to hike, canoe, or just hang out around camp and relax.
 As long as staff leaders know of your intentions, most activity choices can be accommodated.